Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Experimental Results

-The results of experiment \uppercase\expandafter{\romannumeral3} are given in Fig. 4: (a)-(b).
+Fig. 4: (a)-(b) show the experimental results.
 Fig. 4: (a) illustrates the response of observer estimation error by using ASOSMO and the proposed observer and Fig. 4: (b) present the local magnification to show the response more clearly.
 From Fig. 4: (a) and (b), one can see that the estimation error can fast converge to a region of the origin in finite time by using our proposed observer.
 Furthermore, the proposed observer can effectively attenuate chattering existing in the ASOSMO and provide a more accurate and smoother output for the disturbance estimation.